ashev2021/ashev2021/README.md

 - 🤔 I’m currently building AI agents and chatbot + RAG
 - 💬 I am interested in LLM, ML, autonomous systems, Generative models..
 - 👯  I’m looking to collaborate on innovative LLM and agent-based projects
-- ⚡ I have two MSc in different fields of engineering (Intelligent sytems + control theory)
+- ⚡ I have two MSc in different fields of engineering (Intelligent sytems + control theory).
+- ⚡ I also won AI hackathon for building novel AI agents sponsered by Google, Microsoft,...
 - 🌱Outside of work: 🌲 hiking, 🚴 biking, 💻 building new apps (MVP) for myself, Watching comedy series 😂

 # 🖥 Skills